ruslandoga/pitch2/pitch.md

 ![bg right:40% contain](./img/ios-shibuya-real-time.PNG)

-GTFS-RT matches the scheduled time with current location and shows its position together with the estimated arrival time.
+GTFS-RT enhances schedules with real-time vehicle locations.
+It shows where the vehicle is and its estimated arrival time.

 ---